Gnefil/Blog-Singularity/source/_posts/The-Science-and-Art-of-Writing-Techniques-of-Scientific-Writing.md

 title: 'The Science and Art of Writing: Techniques of Scientific Writing'
 date: 2022-09-15 16:20:02
 categories: [The Science and Art of Writing]
-tags: [Scientific Writing, reader]
+tags: [Theoretical Framework, Journal]
-thumbnail:
+thumbnail: images/thumbnails/writing_techniques.jpg
 excerpt: The Science and Art of Writing is a series of posts connected to the world of writing.
 This is the second post of the series in which we give ground the philosophy mentioned in the first post.
 banner:
 sticky: